 Little, Baby, Pink Hippopotamus

-The Little, Baby, Pink Hippopotamus Wants His Mama – an interactive, whimsical, silly tale of two sisters on a quest to help a lost baby hippo find his mother.
+The Little, Baby, Pink Hippopotamus Wants His Mama – an interactive, whimsical, silly tale of two sisters on a mission to help a lost baby hippo find his mother.

 Welcome, Hippo Lovers!

-What would you do if you found a bawling baby hippopotamus knocking at your gate?
-Join the fun as a father tries to exhaust his daughters to sleep with his impromptu, whimsical, imaginative, silly adventure of two sisters on a quest to help a lost baby hippo find his mama.
-This interactive tale is best read aloud – at bedtime or any time – and is also great independent reading.
-Educators may find it useful as a writer’s workshop mini-lesson on action verbs, character traits, predictions, and comparing genres.
+What would you do if you found a bawling baby hippopotamus on the playground at recess?
+Join the fun as a teacher entertains his students with this impromptu, whimsical, imaginative, silly tale of classmates on a quest to help a lost baby hippo find his mama.
+Both of these interactive tales are best read aloud, and are also great independent reading.
+Educators may find them useful as a writer’s workshop mini-lesson on action verbs, character traits, predictions, and comparing genres.

 Warning: Likely to produce extreme giggling.